SNEH-22/SNEH-22/README.md

 ## 👨🏻‍🔧 About Me:
 - 🎓 I am an Undergrad at IIIT Jabalpur, pursuing Mechanical Engineering.
-- 🌱 I am currently learning robotics, digital twin simulations, and predictive maintenance.
+- 🌱 I am currently learning robotics, Design simulations, and prototyping.
 - 🔭 I am currently working on CAD modeling, mechanical projects, and simulations.
 - 💬 Feel free to reach out for questions or feedback about my projects or engineering work!